Why is the New York Fed conducting research on inequality?

 Hobijn and Lagakos 2005,

-McGranahan and Paulson 2005 and
+McGranahan and Paulson 2005, and

 Is it fair to assume that prices are the same for everyone?

-In an innovation to the literature, we allow the CEX and CPI data to vary across twenty-three major U.S. metro areas, comprising nearly 40 percent of the U.S. population and ranging in size from St. Louis to New York City.
+In an innovation to the literature, the CEX and CPI data are allowed to vary across twenty-three major U.S. metro areas, comprising nearly 40 percent of the U.S. population and ranging in size from St. Louis to New York City.
 CEX respondents not residing in one of these major metro areas are matched to the CPI of smaller cities and towns in their respective U.S. census region (Northeast, Midwest, South, or West).

-We use the methodology for assessing demographic categories—combining budget shares from the CEX with CPI inflation measures at the metro area and census region level—to compute the rural-urban inflation differential.
+The methodology for assessing demographic categories—combining budget shares from the CEX with CPI inflation measures at the metro area and census region level—is used to compute the rural-urban inflation differential.
 However, an additional complication of the latter analysis is that while the CEX surveys both urban and rural households, the CPI only collects urban prices for each census region.
-Therefore, following
+Therefore, following Hobijn and Lagakos (2005), when measuring the inflationary experience of rural households, rural budget shares are used but not rural prices.
+Therefore the results on rural households carry a caveat, but they are worth reporting given the large and intuitive inflation disparity that is uncovered.

 How does your methodology differ from the literature covering inflation differences observed in previous periods?